RubCut/2GIS-Smartspacer-Plugin/README.md

 - 🚶 on foot;
 - 🚍 using public transport

-All two modes share the same destination.
+All three modes share the same destination.
 It can be looked up by address through the Geocoder API, or set manually as latitude and longitude.

 ## Features